At Impulso Verde, we are helping to raise awareness about the protection of pollinators and the importance of honey plants.

-Honey is used in the pharmacopoeia of indigenous and peasant communities for its therapeutic virtues recognized for curing certain dermatological and ophthalmological diseases.
+Stingless bees are important pollinators of endogenous plants and are raised for honey production.
+Honey is used in the pharmacopoeia of indigenous and peasant communities, for its therapeutic virtues recognized to treat certain dermatological and ophthalmological diseases.